thedropbears/git-tutorial/README.md

 If you need to push again the the future a simple `git push` should suffice.

+> [!NOTE]
-**NOTE: In order to complete this step, you must have a github account setup and be added to our organisation**
+In order to complete this step, you must have a github account setup and be added to our organisation**

 Follow the steps here to create an account: https://docs.github.com/en/get-started/onboarding/getting-started-with-your-github-account